 ENG 111 Writing and Inquiry 3 0 0 3

-Prerequisites: None

-Corequisites: ENG 011
+Prerequisites: None Corequisites: ENG 011

 This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
 Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.
-This course has been approved for transfer under the CAA as a general education course in English Composition.
-This course has been approved for transfer under the ICAA as a general education course in English Composition.

 ENG 112 Writing/Research in the Disc 3 0 0 3

-Prerequisites: ENG 111

-Corequisites: None

 This course, the second in a series of two, introduces research techniques, documentation styles, and writing strategies.
 Emphasis is placed on analyzing information and ideas and incorporating research findings into documented writing and research projects.
 Upon completion, students should be able to evaluate and synthesize information from primary and secondary sources using documentation appropriate to various disciplines.
-This course has been approved for transfer under the CAA as a general education course in English Composition.
-This course has been approved for transfer under the ICAA as a general education course in English Composition.